Why you should Road Trip Canada this Summer

 If you, like us, want to Cross Canada in a motorhome, there are a few options where you can pick up and drop in another location without a big penalty.
 Cruise Canada is one of those.

-There is nothing wrong with spending your nights in hotels, or in tents, or a combination of whatever travel style suits your trip.
 Our good friend Jami from Adventure Awaits has perfected the road trip packing list with kids.
 You can check out her TV feature on CTV here.

 When to Go?